hashicorp/terraform-azurerm-terraform-enterprise/README.md

 ### License file

-- A Terraform Enterprise license file is required, and it must be provided as a Base64 encoded secret in Azure Key Vault.
+- When `is_replicated_deployment` is `true`, a Terraform Enterprise license file is required, and it must be provided as a Base64 encoded secret in Azure Key Vault.
+Otherwise, the `hc_license` can be provided as a string for Flexible Deployment Options.

 ### Azure Resources